kae3g 9300: Alpine Kubernetes with Nix — The Microbrewery Cluster Reborn

 Why s6 is the Perfect Foundation:

-- Musl-Native Excellence:- s6 is written in clean, portable C
+- s6 is written in clean, portable C

 - POSIX-compliant (no glibc extensions)